 Dedric Lupe is an enrolled member of the White Mountain Apache Tribe of Arizona.
 While not enrolled, he is also Hopi as well as Tohono O’odham.
 Dedric’s introduction to museums came at the age of fifteen when he started as a tour guide for the world famous Heard Museum.
 He gave tours of the Natives of the Southwest gallery.
 Growing up as an Urban Indian in Phoenix, Arizona, and a product of forced assimilation, this was his chance to learn more about who he is.
 The more he learned, the more he understood the importance of helping those in his same situation.
 Dedric received his bachelors in Museum Studies from the Institute of American Indian Art in Santa Fe, New Mexico.
 He curated an exhibition at the Museum of Contemporary Art of the late master artist Dan Lomahaftewa.
 He also helped curate and install smaller shows at other private galleries and worked closely with the Museum Studies department chair to help digitize the museum collection utilizing laser scanning and photogrammetry.
 As part of his senior thesis, Dedric had the opportunity to teach a course in museum development, which solidified his interest in education.
 Teaching, both in and out of the museum, is but one of many reasons for his decision to pursue his masters at the University of San Francisco.
 Along with repairing a lot of the bridges that were burned between indigenous peoples and museums, he also wants to start a model of indigenous collections care and ethics that can be used as the standard in all museums.
 Dedric has worn many hats within the museum, from security guard to curator, and hopes to use that experience to help others tell their own story in the museum.

-2017 update: In Summer 2016, Dedric was an exhibitions intern at the Peabody Essex Museum in Salem, Massachusetts.
-After graduating, he returned to Phoenix to become active in Native American rights and other issues and be closer to his family.
+2018 update: In Summer 2016, Dedric was an exhibitions intern at the Peabody Essex Museum in Salem, Massachusetts.
+After graduating, he returned to Arizona to become active in Native American rights and other issues and be closer to his family.
+In Fall 2017, he was promoted to Curator of Collections at the Tohono O’oodam Nation Cultural Center in Southern Arizona.

 Sarah Mackey is from Canada.
 Born in Calgary, Alberta, five years ago she left her beloved Canadian Rocky Mountains for Halifax in pursuit of a career in art history.
 She graduated from the University of King’s College with a Bachelor of Arts majoring in History with a minor in Journalism.
 She also studied in England and Italy.
 She has spent the last three years working as an attendant at the Gust Gallery, a space in Waterton Lakes National Park focused on promoting Southern Alberta artists.
 During her undergraduate studies Sarah focused on Italian Renaissance and Contemporary American art.
 However, it is her honey garlic salmon recipe that eclipses all of her other accomplishments – past and future.

-2017 update: In summer 2016, Sarah worked in the Education and Public Programming Department at Telus Spark Science Museum in Calgary, Canada and helped to plan and implement a mini-maker fair.
+2019 update: In summer 2016, Sarah worked in the Education and Public Programming Department at Telus Spark Science Museum in Calgary, Canada and helped to plan and implement a mini-maker fair.
 To read more about her experiences, click here.
-She is currently living in San Francisco, volunteering at the Exploratorium and working as an exhibition design consultant for USF.
+In San Francisco, volunteering at the Exploratorium and worked as an exhibition design consultant for USF.
+In fall 2017, she accepted a position as Program Assistant at the historic Lougheed House in Calgary, Canada.
+In summer 2018, she accepted a position as educator at the Calgary Zoo and is now a full-time development officer there.

 Nicole Meldahl was born and raised in a Southern California suburb, moving to San Francisco in 2002 to attend San Francisco State University.
 She began working for the Golden Gate National Recreation Area (GGNRA) as an intern with the Park Archives and Records Center (PARC) while an undergraduate, and stayed on after receiving her BA in American History.
 Nicole has spent the last nine years with the GGNRA, most recently working as an archives and museum technician with collections management duties.
 In addition to this work for the National Park Service, she has volunteered as Registrar and Collections Manager for the Western Neighborhoods Project (WNP), a nonprofit organization that seeks to preserve and interpret the history of San Francisco’s west side, since 2012.
 She is currently a WNP board member, and is employed by the California Historical Society as a guest concierge—supplementing her income as a freelance historian and contract archivist working with local nonprofits and private collectors.
 Nicole passes her free time as a blogger interpreting contemporary culture, local history and music through the lens of philosophy, photography, and prose poetry at Nostos Algos.
 She is a proud resident of the Sunset District, and will graduate from the University of San Francisco with an MA in Museum Studies in 2016.

-2017 update: Nicole recently accepted the position of Exhibitions Coordinator at the Disney Family Museum.
+2019 update: Nicole recently accepted the position of Exhibitions Coordinator at the Disney Family Museum.
 She completed her internship working on strategic development for the California Historical Society.
 To read more about her experiences, click here.
+In 2018, she accepted the position of archivist at the Western Neighborhoods Project where she also serves on the Board of Directors.
+She was a member of the California Association of Museums program committee for the February 2019 Annual Conference.
+In 2019, she accepted the position of Executive Director of the Western Neighborhoods Project: congratulations Nicole!

 Jennifer Moore was born in Novato, CA. She graduated from Humboldt State University in Arcata, CA, among the beautiful redwood trees where she received her BA in History and minor in Literature.
 While attending HSU she served on the Associated Students council and numerous committees involved in fiscal, administrative and health responsibilities.
 She also tutored students in history.
 With a lifelong fascination with medieval/Renaissance Europe, and the American Civil War, history was a natural choice for her.
 After graduation, she relocated to Frederick, MD near Washington, D.C. to intern for the National Museum of Civil War Medicine.
 There she worked in a variety of departments including education, artifacts, outreach and served as a docent.
 Her proudest achievement while there was presenting her senior research, “A Woman’s Touch: Female Nursing During the American Civil War,” to historians, medical professionals and the public as a select speaker.
 By attending University of San Francisco, she hopes to be able to marry her passion for history with her professional career in museum curating and education.